J Harlen Bretz: Early life and education

 Bretz was born on 2 September 1882, in the small town of Saranac in Ionia County, Michigan.
 He was the first of Oliver Joseph Bretz and Rhoda Maria Howlett's five children.
 His father was a farmer, and proud descendant of early German settler in Ohio, John Bretz.

 The county's birth registry recorded his name as "Harlan J Bretz" at birth, but he was listed as "Harland J Bretz" on the 1900 United States Census.
 When he entered college in 1901, he applied as "J Harlen Bretz".
 At around the time he completed his graduate studies in 1913, he stopped using a point after the initial at "J".
 According to his two children, his given name was actually "Harley".
 Bretz's daughter Rhoda Bretz Riley went on to explain that "he invented the Harlen thing, just as he had invented the J in front of his name", though this contradicts official records.
 Most friends and associates just called him "Doc" in his later life.

 Bretz earned an AB degree in biology from Albion College in 1905, then started his career as a high school History and Physiography (study of the physical features of the Earth's surface) teacher in Seattle.
 During this time, he became interested in the geology of Eastern Washington, and began studying the glacial geology of the Puget Sound area.
 He continued his studies at the University of Chicago where he earned his PhD in geology in 1913.
-He became an assistant professor of geology, first at the University of Washington and then the University of Grand Coulee.
+He became an assistant professor of geology, first at the University of Washington and then the University of Chicago.